beloglazov/vim-online-thesaurus/README.md

 The plugin provides the `:OnlineThesaurusCurrentWord` command to look up the current word under the cursor in an online thesaurus.
-Alternatively, you can look up any word with `:OnlineThesaurusLookup word`.
+Alternatively, you can look up any word with `:Thesaurus word`.

 Internally, both commands make a request to http://thesaurus.com/, parse the results, and display them in a vertical split in the bottom.